Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Admin Page: change default settings tab depending on your role.
 * Admin Page: improve compatibility with themes and plugins that insert CSS in the dashboard.
 * Block Editor: provide block previews for Jetpack blocks.